Est. read time: 3 min

 Understanding superannuation

-Superannuation, or super, is money put aside by your employer and/or you over your working life that will fund your retirement.
+Superannuation, or super, is money put aside by your employer and/or you over your working life that will help to fund your retirement.
 The money held in a super account is invested by the super fund that manages the account.
-Your employer automatically enrols you in their preferred super fund but you can also choose your own.
-You can also choose your own investment options within your own super fund.
+Your employer automatically enrols you in their preferred super fund unless you choose your fund and decide which investment options your money is stored in.

 - check for any annual superannuation statement issued to you – this will give you a good indication of where your superannuation is held and how much you have